ut-astria/orbdetpy/README.md

 (DMC) can be used with either filter to estimate additional perturbing acclerations that result from unmodeled dynamics, maneuvers etc.

-You can either use your own measurements or simulate observations using the `simulateMeasurements()` function.

 Installation
 ------------